-Sections 251 and 261 to 266 of the Pharma Code (PC - references and comparisons) often give rise to the same questions in practice:
+Sections 24.1 to 24.3 and 25 of the Pharma Code (PC - references and comparisons) often give rise to the same questions in practice:

 - What is a "recognised scientific medium"?

 - What kinds of publication are permitted as references?

 - When has a document been "published"?

 - How are references correctly cited?

+- What does genuine reproduction of graphs, tables etc. from studies used in advertising materials mean?